-At this time Clock Architect only assign outputs to specific clock outputs numerically; not necessarily by optimum configuration.
+At this time the Clock Design Tool and Clock Architect only assign outputs to specific clock outputs numerically; not necessarily by optimum configuration.
 The user may wish to make some educated re-assignment of outputs.

 During device configuration, some output assignment was discussed since it impacted the part's configuration relating to loop filter design, such as: